-All housing and service providers who receive funding from the U.S. Department of Housing and Urban Development (HUD) through the Continuum of Care (CoC) or Emergency Solutions Grants (ESG) are required to participate in the Coordinated Assessment (also referred to as Coordinated Entry) system.
-The Coordinated Assessment system (CAT) is a proven national best practice and all housing and service providers in the county are encouraged to participate.
+All housing and service providers who receive funding from the U.S. Department of Housing and Urban Development (HUD) through the Continuum of Care (CoC) or Emergency Solutions Grants (ESG) are required to participate in the Coordinated Entry system.
+The Coordinated Entry system is a proven national best practice and all housing and service providers in the county are encouraged to participate.
 When implemented effectively, coordinated assessment can minimize the time and frustration consumers who are in crisis may face when trying to access services and also:

 - Reduce new entries into homelessness through a coordinated system of diversion and prevention efforts;